frosthaern/tasktree/README.md

 # tasktree

-A simple todo list application written in C using raylib.
+An infinitely recursive tasktree application written in C using raylib.
 Designed for personal productivity and as a way to learn low-level programming and graphics.

 ## Features